ugurcany/InfiniteListView/README.md

 [![API](https://img.shields.io/badge/API-11%2B-red.svg?style=flat)](https://android-arsenal.com/api?level=11)
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-A custom Android ListView that gets extended at each time new items are loaded by swiping to the bottom of list.
+**InfiniteListView** is a custom Android ListView that gets extended at each time new items are loaded by swiping to the bottom of list.
+It also supports swipe-to-refresh behavior.

 See the `app` module for the sample usage of **InfiniteListView**.